African-American culture: Dance

 During the Harlem Renaissance, African-American Broadway shows such as Shuffle Along helped to establish and legitimize African-American dancers.
 African-American dance forms such as tap, a combination of African and European influences, gained widespread popularity thanks to dancers such as Bill Robinson and were used by leading white choreographers, who often hired African-American dancers.

 Contemporary African-American dance is descended from these earlier forms and also draws influence from African and Caribbean dance forms.
 Groups such as the Alvin Ailey American Dance Theater have continued to contribute to the growth of this form.
 Modern popular dance in America is also greatly influenced by African-American dance.
 American popular dance has also drawn many influences from African-American dance most notably in the hip-hop genre.

-One of the uniquely African-American forms of dancing, turfing, emerged from social and political movements in the East Bay in the San Francisco Bay Area.
-Turfing is a hood dance and a response to the loss of African-American lives, police brutality, and race relations in Oakland, California.
-The dance is an expression of Blackness, and one that integrates concepts of solidarity, social support, peace, and the discourse of the state of black people in our current social structures.
+Turfing emerged from social and political movements in the East Bay of the San Francisco Bay Area.
+It is a 'hood' dance and has been interpreted as a response to the loss of African-American lives, police brutality, and race relations in Oakland, California and as an expression of Blackness that integrates concepts of solidarity, social support and peace.

 Twerking is an African-American dance similar to dances from Africa in Côte d'Ivoire, Senegal, Somalia and the Congo.